oemof/tespy/docs/modules/networks.rst

 In this section we will give you an introduction to the solving algorithm implemented.

-Newton–Raphson method
+Newton-Raphson method
 +++++++++++++++++++++
-The Newton–Raphson method requires the calculation of residual values for the equations and of the partial derivatives to all system variables (Jacobian matrix).
+The Newton-Raphson method requires the calculation of residual values for the equations and of the partial derivatives to all system variables (Jacobian matrix).
 In the next step the matrix is inverted and multiplied with the residual vector to calculate the increment for the system variables.
 This